-Aalto University - Shaping the Future
+Aalto University - Shaping a Sustainable Future

-Aalto University was established as a priority project in the Finnish university renewal.
-The idea was to create a new innovative university merging science and technology, design and art, and business and economics.
 Aalto University is strongly future-oriented, while building on the combined 300-year history of three highly-regarded universities.
 The university was created in 2010 through the merger of Helsinki University of Technology (established 1849), Helsinki School of Economics (established 1904), and the University of Art and Design Helsinki (established 1871).

 Aalto University is an internationally unique combination of fields where science and art meet business and technology.
-The university strengthens Finland's competence base and creates conditions for innovations, economic growth, employment and wellbeing, now and in the future.
+The university strengthens Finland's competence base and creates conditions for innovations, economic growth, employment, and wellbeing, now and in the future.

-The university is named in honor of Alvar Aalto, the prominent Finnish architect, designer and entrepreneur.
-Aalto’s achievements in technology, economics and art exemplify the spirit of integrated knowledge which is the foundation of Aalto University.
+The university is named in honor of Alvar Aalto, the prominent Finnish architect, designer, and entrepreneur.
+Aalto’s achievements in technology, economics, and art exemplify the spirit of integrated knowledge which is the foundation of Aalto University.
 Alvar Aalto is a renowned alumnus of the former Helsinki University of Technology, and was instrumental in designing a large part of the university's main campus in Otaniemi.

 Alvar Aalto (1898-1976) was one of the world’s greatest masters of modern architecture and design.
 He studied architecture at the former Helsinki University of Technology from 1916 to 1921.